 |Zero Value||University property that has reached its useful life and frequently has limited value.|

 Surplus property is personal property owned by the University that has been determined obsolete, outmoded, unusable or no longer usable by the University or for which future needs do not justify the cost of maintenance and/or storage.
 Disposal of such property must be in accordance with this guideline and TBR Policy 4:02:20:00, Disposal of Surplus Personal Property.

 The Director of Procurement and Contract Services is the designated administrator for disposal of University surplus property.
-The Central Receiving Department is responsible for the pick-up, delivery, and maintenance and/or storage of surplus personal property.
+The Physical Plant Department is responsible for the pick-up, delivery, and maintenance and/or storage of surplus personal property.

-Surplus personal property is either usable property, which shall be transferred or sold, or unusable property, which may be destroyed in accordance with TBR Policy 4:02:20:00, Disposal of Surplus Personal Property.
+Surplus personal property is either usable property, which shall be transferred or sold, or unusable property, which may be destroyed in accordance with TBR Policy 4:02:20:00, Disposal of Surplus Personal Property, as herein provided:

 |Declaring Usable University Property as Surplus||

-The department chairman, activity head, or designated departmental equipment inventory representative shall declare usable University property surplus to their needs by utilizing the trade-in method or by accessing the Used Furniture and Equipment Bulletin Board.
-Both methods shall be consistent with University Procedure 2D:01:01H, Inventory and Control Program for University-Owned Equipment.
+The department chairman, activity head, or designated departmental equipment inventory representative shall declare usable University personal property surplus to their needs by utilizing the trade-in method or the Fixed Asset Workflow system.
+Both methods shall be consistent with this guideline and Policy UM1772: Equipment Inventory.

 |Acquiring Surplus Property||

 Departments may check availability of many surplus items by going to the Physical Plant Department.
 To view surplus items, contact Physical Plant staff at 678-2270 to set up an appointment.
 For transfer of equipment from one department to another, contact the relinquishing department and complete the Equipment Transaction Record, if appropriate.